yegor256/blog/_drafts/_sv.md

 Very friendly.
 No matter where you are from, what the color of your skin is, how old, bald, or ugly you are, you are very welcome!
-And it doesn't matter how bad is your English is either.
+And it doesn't matter how bad your English is either.
 The majority of people you deal with are immigrants to some extent.
 If they are not, their parents are.
 Very rarely do you meet someone who is an American of the 2nd or 3rd generation, especially in tech.